nattog/passthrough/README.md

 - by leveraging callbacks at a script level, incoming midi events can be shared between norns scripts and external hardware

-- converting MIDI data to note/gate + cv by sending to crow
+- converting MIDI note data to cv/gate, and CC data to cv by sending to crow

 ## requirements